Alethio36/mediastack/docs/roadmap.md

-     (`ExtAuth`, trusting only Traefik, which now has a fixed address on a fixed network range), with `/rest/` (music apps: a password each user sets once in Navidrome) and `/share/` past the gate — and every route past any gate strips the portal's headers, so no client can name itself a user. *Next:*
+     (`ExtAuth`, trusting only Traefik, which now has a fixed address on a fixed network range), with `/rest/` (music apps: a password each user sets once in Navidrome) and `/share/` past the gate — and every route past any gate strips the portal's headers, so no client can name itself a user. *Done (LDAP, part 1):* the LDAP outpost joins the shard (the server's release, moved in lockstep by `update --to`); the blueprint adds an LDAP provider (`dc=ldap,dc=mediastack`) whose binds run a flow with no MFA step, throttled by a reputation policy, open to `media-users`, `admins` and one search account (the only one with search rights); Traefik serves it as LDAPS on `ldap.<domain>` with the wildcard certificate, to the stack network only; `wire authentik` fetches the outpost's token. *Next:*
-     Jellyfin through LDAP (the outpost; the stack's own Jellyfin admin stays a local account — the script's and the emergency login — and `wire` keeps `admins` members Jellyfin administrators), Seerr following Jellyfin;
+     Jellyfin through LDAP (the plugin; the stack's own Jellyfin admin stays a local account — the script's and the emergency login — and `wire` keeps `admins` members Jellyfin administrators), Seerr following Jellyfin;
      Audiobookshelf and Kavita through OIDC, their first run automated the same